zennittians/intelchain/scripts/docker/README.md

 ## Docker Image

-Included in this repo is a Dockerfile that you can launch harmony node for trying it out.
-Docker images are available on `intelchainitc/harmony`.
+Included in this repo is a Dockerfile that you can launch intelchain node for trying it out.
+Docker images are available on `intelchainitc/intelchain`.

 You can build the docker image with the following commands:
 ```bash